umarbinzahid/person_detection_sipeed_bl808/README.md

-## Ubuntu 24.04
-sudo ln -s /usr/lib/x86_64-linux-gnu/libncursesw.so.6.4 /usr/lib/x86_64-linux-gnu/libncursesw.so.5
-sudo ln -s /usr/lib/x86_64-linux-gnu/libncurses.so.6.4 /usr/lib/x86_64-linux-gnu/libncurses.so.5

-## Functions
--> tensorflow/lite/kernels/internal/refrence/conv.h
--> tensorflow/lite/kernels/internal/refrence/integer_ops/conv.h

-# Person Detection example of TensorFlow Lite (Lite-RT) running on M1s Dock using Sipeed SDK
+# Person Detection on M1s Dock using Sipeed SDK
-This example utilizes BL808 C906 (D0) core to implement the tensor flow person detection example.
+This example utilizes the BL808 C906 (D0) core to implement the TensorFlow person detection example using Sipeed SDK.
+There are two projects: one is vectorized, and the other is non-vectorized.
+In the vectorized example, only the integer convolution function (tensorflow/lite/kernels/internal/refrence/integer_ops/conv.h) is vectorized, offering approximately 4 to 5 times the performance boost.

 ## Getting Started